Isaac5886/Predicting-Selling-Price-of-Cars-in-the-Indian-Market-/README.md

 - **MAE:** 100074.031143

 # 🚀 Model Deployment Decision
 Although Random Forest Regressor achieved the best performance, it was not deployed due to large model size (~ 95MB), which exceeds GitHub hosting limits.
+Gradient Boosting Regressor is selected due to smaller model size and deployment constraints.

 # 🌐 Streamlit Web Application